Case Closed (film)

 Case Closed is a 1988 American made-for-television film.
 The film starred Charles Durning and Byron Allen.
 Byron Allen was also the co-writer and co-producer on the film.
 It was directed by Dick Lowry.
 The film was shot in Atlanta, Georgia, and was broadcast on CBS on April 19, 1988.

 Plot

-Michael Brockman, a hip young black police detective, uncovers a suspicious link between three recent murders and an unsolved, 15-year old cold case involving the theft of The Third Star of Africa diamond.
+David Brockman, a hip young black police detective, uncovers a suspicious link between three recent murders and an unsolved, 15-year old cold case involving the theft of The Third Star of Africa diamond.

 Desperate for a lead, he seeks the reluctant assistance of gruff Les Kabalski, the now retired police officer who investigated the diamond case - the only case he never solved.
 This unlikely pair strikes up a strange partnership full of arguments about love, life and the law.

 High-powered action mixes with high-spirited comedy (Brockman's quicksilver tongue often gets him into trouble with killers, cuties and other police officers) as the two men follow a deadly trail of murders through a contemporary Los Angeles of transvestites and midget wrestlers, capped by some hair-raising car chases.